TheOdinProject/curriculum/foundations/html_css/html-foundations/html-boilerplate.md

 1. You can drag and drop an HTML file from your text editor into the address bar of your favorite browser.
 2. You can find the HTML file in your file system and then double click it.
 This will open up the file in the default browser your system uses.
-3. You can use the terminal to open the file in your browser,
+3. You can use the terminal to open the file in your browser.
    * `Ubuntu` - Navigate to the directory containing the file and use `firefox index.html` or `google-chrome index.html`
    * `macOS` - Navigate to the directory containing the file and use `open ./index.html`